Hamburger

 Permissible

 Reference and education checks are common and permissible with applicant consent.
-Other types of checks are subject to restrictions (including restrictions on criminal records and credit checks) and must be directly related to the position.
+Other types of checks are subject to restrictions (including restrictions on financial and credit checks) and must be directly related to the position.
+Criminal background checks are generally prohibited.

 Italy